Kingdom Hearts III: Plot

 Yen Sid begins preparing seven Keyblade wielders as guardians of light to counteract Xehanort's plan of forging the χ-blade.
-Sora, accompanied by Donald Duck and Goofy, resumes his travels across other worlds to regain his "power of waking", the ability to restore lost hearts, which he lost after nearly being possessed by Xehanort.
-(Note: As depicted in the 2012 game Kingdom Hearts 3D: Dream Drop Distance) Sora's group is antagonized by Organization XIII, who target the seven Princesses of Heart as substitutes for the guardians while seeking their thirteenth and final member.
-Meanwhile, Riku and King Mickey search the realm of darkness to retrieve Aqua, while Kairi and Lea train as Keyblade wielders.
+Sora, accompanied by Donald Duck and Goofy, resumes his travels across other worlds to regain his power of waking, the ability to restore lost hearts, which he lost after nearly being possessed by Xehanort.
+(Note: As depicted in the 2012 game Kingdom Hearts 3D: Dream Drop Distance) Sora's group is opposed by Organization XIII, who target the seven Princesses of Heart as substitutes for the Keyblade wielders while seeking their thirteenth and final member.
+Meanwhile, Riku and King Mickey search the realm of darkness for Aqua, who knows Ventus's secret whereabouts, while Kairi and Axel train as Keyblade wielders.

-Throughout their travels, Sora and Riku are contacted by former Organization member Ienzo, who uncovers research notes from Ansem the Wise, revealing the hearts of Roxas and two others—later identified as Ventus and Xion—are dormant within Sora's heart.
-Sora suggests implanting Roxas's heart in an artificial Replica body made by Vexen, one of the Organization's reserves, after learning that the Organization's time-traveling members are using the same method to exist in the present.
-Meanwhile, the Heartless Ansem abducts Ansem the Wise from the realm of darkness, but Vexen rescues Ansem the Wise.
-Revealing himself as a double agent, Vexen enlists fellow reserve Demyx to deliver a spare Replica for Roxas to inhabit.
+Throughout their travels, Sora and Riku are contacted by former Organization member Ienzo, who decrypts Ansem the Wise's research notes on Sora's heart, revealing that the hearts of Roxas and two others—later identified as Ventus and Xion—are dormant within Sora's.
+To restore Roxas, the group decides to implant his heart in a replica body made by Vexen, one of the Organization's reserves, after learning that the Organization's time-traveling members are using the same method to exist in the present.
+Meanwhile, Ansem the Wise is abducted from the realm of darkness by the Heartless Ansem, who corrupts Aqua's heart in the process.
+Vexen rescues Ansem the Wise, revealing himself as a double agent, and has his fellow reserve Demyx deliver a spare replica for Roxas.

-Riku and Mickey are attacked by Aqua, who has become corrupted by the dark realm's influence.
-Discovering Eraqus's Keyblade on Destiny Islands, Sora uses it to enter the realm of darkness and aid his friends, defeating and restoring Aqua.
+Riku and Mickey eventually lose contact with Yen Sid's group in the realm of darkness, where the corrupted Aqua attacks them.
+Guided by his heart to the Destiny Islands, Sora discovers Eraqus's lost Keyblade and uses it to enter the dark realm, purifying Aqua and returning her to the realm of light.
 Aqua then travels to awaken Ventus at Castle Oblivion, which she transforms back into the Land of Departure.
 When she is attacked by Vanitas, Sora rediscovers his power of waking and revives Ventus, who fends Vanitas off.